ViktorijaVodilovska/DIANS/README.md

 ### Pipe usage
 Use powershell to run the script getAllData.ps1 (no arguments passed).
-The script uses countries.csv, which is specified with an absolute path.
+The script uses Data/countries.txt, which is specified with an absolute path in the code.

 ## Contributors
 - Stefan Ananiev 181039 stefan.ananiev@finki.ukim.mk